josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Aircrack-ng.md

 # What did we learn?

 * How to install Kismet and secure it with a self-signed SSL certificate
+* Wrote a simple Bash script to set up the correct Wireless interface in monitor mode, after the RaspBerryPI reboots.
 * How to add an API KEY with read-only access to use it instead of the legacy user/ password schema for authentication and authorization
 * Wrote a classes in Python that can communicate with Kismet using its REST-API
 * Added unit and integration tests to the code to make sure everything works and new code changes do not break existing functionality